vlofish/counter-updater/README.md

 # Counter
 Counter for displaying available seats
 # Pre-requisites!

   - Have node installed
+  - Create a DB in firebase using the schema located in /src/js/firebase-db-example.json
   - Add your firebase api key into the file constants.js

 ### How to run